veil-ivy/Utils/GetWorkingSet/README.md

 # How to Use
 - Compile GetWorkingSet in Visual Studio and pass the targeted process name to the compiled binary.

+feel free to reach out to me on twitter: @veil_ivy